domu904/katanspec/README.md

 - no Resharper
 - you'll be "that guy/gal that uses vim for everything"
 - you may lose childhood memories as you become more proficient with vim trying remember all the shortcut's you've created
-- until this process is fully baked, you may have to "visit the mothership" to do more complex project and solution mainpulations
+- until this process is fully baked, you may have to "visit the mothership" to do more complex project and solution manipulations

 ##Vim Tutorial
 You can take [this file](https://github.com/amirrajan/katanspec/blob/master/vim_tutorial.txt) and copy and paste it into VIM, work through it for a nice kickstart!